coaraco/angular-tech-tests/README.md

 - [ ] A success message has to be shown when the api call finishes

 ### How can I send my response?

 - Fork this project
-- Checkout `test1` branch
+- Checkout `forgot-password-page` branch
 - Do your solution
-- Create a merge request from your fork at test1 to this project at test1
+- Create a merge request from your fork at forgot-password-page to this project at forgot-password-page